hemmendinger/pm-utilities/README.md

 ## TODO: gjopen.py
+Getting graph and stats info
+- Need total forecasts for knowing how many pages of forecasts to retrieve
+- Test to see if total forecasts = total forecasts in stats, they may not match up if only 1 forecasts per user is counted

 Make consistent in code references to predictions/forecasts, lean toward "forecast" Write test to compare # of forecasts retrieved to info under "Graphs & Stats" Save comments made along with forecasts